Interfaces

 Why does Java need interfaces to support “multiple inheritance”?
 Why can’t a class extend multiple classes?

 Java does not support “multiple inheritance” (a class can only inherit from one superclass).
-However, “multiple inheritance” can be achieved with interfaces—a class can implement multiple interfaces.
+However, “multiple inheritance” can be achieved with interfaces: a class can implement multiple interfaces.

 You might wonder why multiple inheritance is possible with interfaces but not with classes?
 The answer is because of ambiguity.
 Two classes might have different implementations of the same method or might have two different functionalities with the same method name.
+This ambiguity is famously known as the diamond problem: if class D inherited from both B and C, and both B and C inherited the same method from a common parent A (or defined it independently), the JVM would not know which version D should use.
+The inheritance graph forms a “diamond” shape — hence the name.

 For example, let’s assume that Java allows multiple inheritance with classes.